-About International Programs
+About The Office of International Programs

-Links to the various international offices that are part of Kansas State University.
+Links to the various international offices that are part of Kansas State University

-Office of International Programs (by the numbers)
+Office of International Programs by the numbers (updated Fall 2013)

 Kansas State University is implementing an aggressive plan to become a top 50 public research university by 2025 and is drafting a strategic plan to address internationalization of the campus and classroom.
-KSU celebrates its 150th year in 2013.
+KSU is celebrating its 150th year throughout 2013.

-1,015 international students from China on campus (undergraduate and graduate)
+Almost 1,000 international students from China on campus (undergraduate and graduate)

 160 exchange agreements and memoranda of understanding with institutions around the globe

-156 Indian students studying on campus and 131 students from Saudi Arabia
+136 Indian students are studying on campus

-108 countries represented on campus
+108 countries represented at Kansas State University

-73 Scholarship opportunities totaling almost $300,000 per year available to U.S. students interested in studying abroad
+100 scholarship opportunities totaling $380,000 per year available to U.S. students interested in studying abroad

 3 University recruiting offices abroad: China (first U.S. University to open office in 2006), India and Vietnam